moth-quantum/quantum-audio/README.md

   - Faster encoding and decoding of long audio files using Batch processing.
 - **Dependency Changes:**
   - Support for qiskit is updated from v0.22 to v0.46.
-- **Minor Bug Fixes and Improvements:**
+- **Improvements:**
-  - Original Audio Length is preserved at Decoding
+  - Key Information of Original Audio is preserved at Decoding, making the Encoding and Decoding operations independent.
   - Improved organisation of code for Readability and Modularity

 ### Usage Example